 This will be added on at the hotel.

-Live entertainment every Friday/Saturday evening in the bar.
+Live entertainment on a Friday/Saturday evening in the bar.
 Entertainment does take place most weekends, however if entertainment is an important aspect of your break please check with myhotelbreak prior to booking to make sure there is entertainment taking place on your dates.
+Equally, if you are staying over a weekend and require a quiet room please do let us know so that the hotel can advise if a quieter room can be allocated to you.

-Please note that at the Inn on Loch Lomond there is only one small to medium size dog allowed per room and is charged at £25 per dog per night (payable direct to the hotel)
+Please note that at the Inn on Loch Lomond there is only one small to medium size dog allowed per room and is charged at £25 per dog per night (payable direct to the hotel).
+The dog friendly rooms are Ben Lomond Rooms

 From the bonnie banks of Loch Lomond, the famous loch which now fall within the boundaries of Loch Lomond and The Trossachs National Park, to Helensburgh’s elegant promenades and the shipping heritage of the Clyde, celebrated throughout West Dunbartonshire, there is quite literally something to please every visitor.